 - As well as two separate Soviet adaptations.

 - Gentleman Adventurer: Lord Edward Glenarvan and most of the team.

-- Genius Ditz: Paganel is a supremely talented man and a veritable font of knowledge, and is actually a pretty solid adventurer, but he's so flighty that the only two times that he was without outside supervision are the novel's Crowning Moments Of Funny.
+- Genius Ditz: Paganel is a supremely talented man and a veritable font of knowledge, and is actually a pretty solid adventurer, but he's so flighty that the only two times that he was without outside supervision are the novel's Funny Moments.

 - Kid Hero: Robert Grant is just twelve at the start of the novel.

 - Meaningful Name: Played straight with the many foreign names, each of which is an actual word in the appropriate language.
 Taken Up to Eleven with the proud and angry Māori chief Karatete, whose name is Māori for "proud and angry."